-- Rituximab (Rituxan®), given by IV, is indicated for previously untreated diffuse large B-cell, cluster of differentiation 20 (CD20)-positive NHL in combination with CHOP (see Table 5 on page 19) or other anthracycline-based chemotherapy regimens.
+• Rituximab (Rituxan®) in combination with CHOP (see Table 6 on page 45) or other anthracycline-based chemotherapy regimens.
 R-CHOP can be very effective, and most patients with early-stage DLBCL are cured with this treatment regimen.
 At this time, there is no standard maintenance treatment for DLBCL.
-Studies are ongoing to see if maintenance treatment is an appropriate option for these patients. - Rituximab and hyaluronidase human (Rituxan Hycela®) is indicated for previously untreated DLBCL, in combination with CHOP or other anthracycline-based chemotherapy regimens.
+Studies are ongoing to see if maintenance treatment is an appropriate option for these patients.

+Rituximab and hyaluronidase human (Rituxan Hycela®), in combination with CHOP or other anthracycline-based chemotherapy regimens.
 This drug should be started only after patients have received at least one full dose of a rituximab product by intravenous (IV) infusion before receiving Rituxan Hycela by subcutaneous injection.

-Primary mediastinal B-cell lymphoma (PMBCL) is a non-GCB subtype of DLBCL characterized by the overgrowth of scarlike lymph tissue.
+Primary mediastinal B-cell lymphoma (PMBCL).
+This is a non-GCB subtype of DLBCL characterized by the overgrowth of scar-like lymph tissue.
 A tumor generally forms behind the breastbone and may cause coughing and difficulty breathing.
 The tumor is often very large and can cause pressure on the blood vessels or the heart and lungs.
 It occurs mainly in young adults around age 35 years and affects slightly more women than men.

 Patients with PMBCL often need more intensive treatment than other patients with DLBCL.
-There are two standard combination regimens: EPOCH-R (see Table 5 on page 19) and R-CHOP.
-EPOCH-R is currently being used more often as a treatment for PMBCL, as there is less need for radiotherapy with this regimen.
+There are two standard combination regimens: R-EPOCH and R-CHOP (see Table 6 on page 45).
+The R-EPOCH regimen is being used more often as a treatment for PMBCL, as there is less need for radiation therapy with this regimen.